Bethany Lankin

 The original search field

-The original search bar was a bit intimidating for a number of reasons.
+The original search bar felt intimidating for several reasons:

 Instructional text redesign